Virginia Invasive Species

 What Are Invasive Species?

-Invasive species--such as spotted lanternfly, feral swine, wavyleaf grass, and the emerald ash borer--damage forests, grasslands, marshes, and farmlands.
+Invasive species--such as spotted lanternfly, feral swine, wavyleaf grass, and the emerald ash borer--cause harm to forests, grasslands, marshes, and farmlands.
 They may also cause harm to humans.
 Invasive species are non-native weeds, insect pests and other organisms introduced intentionally or accidentally by people who move them from their native range.
+In their new range, they reproduce and spread on their own.
+Very few introduced species cause trouble.
+When there is evidence of a species causing harm we categorize them as invasive.

 See the current Virginia Invasive Species Management Plan here >>